cyb3rxp/awesome-soc/soc_basics.md

 ![image](https://user-images.githubusercontent.com/16035152/205919783-b1ba9acc-c071-4019-b687-284e9f2ae2f2.png)

-I do believe it mostly depends on the context (environment t o the monitored), and the cyber maturity.
+I do believe it mostly depends on the context (environment to the monitored), and the cyber maturity.
 And on top of that, AI (meaning Artificial Intelligence) still does not exist per say....

 # SOC activities vs. CSIRT activities